cjbernal/SAP-Connect-Day-for-UX-Newtown-Square/README.md

-# SAP Connect Day for UX NewtownSquare
+# SAP Connect Day for UX Newtown Square
 Here is where you will find the logon information for the hands-on exercises at SAP Connect Day for UX Newtown Square.

 ## Smart Helpers in Action